DBAG Class 490

 The DBAG Class 490 is a three-car dual-voltage electric multiple unit train for the Hamburg S-Bahn.
 It was manufactured jointly by Bombardier Transportation and Alstom in 2013.

 Design

 A single unit consists of 3 cars with the outer two having cabs.
 Trains can operate on the 1200 V side contact third rail and 15 kV overhead wires.
-It is currently the only train on the Hamburg S-Bahn to have air conditioning.
+It is currently the only train on the Hamburg S-Bahn with air conditioning.